kh1z3r/multiplayer-tictactoe/README.md

 2. The server will start automatically
 3. Wait for an opponent to join your game
 4. Your IP address will be displayed for others to connect

+If you are playing online, in addition to prior steps, the host computer needs to:
+- Ensure port 5555 is open in their firewall/router

 ### Joining a Game